budomino/barebonesExam/README.md

  - mysqld and other installation files from the package are untouched.
 Everything is installed in their default locations.

- - mysql account is root@localhost with password "1234567890" (no quotes)
+ - Dummy mysql account is root@localhost with password "1234567890" (no quotes)

  - IDE is Atom with several packages installed

- - Most code is borrowed or based on the references below.
+ - Most code/lines are borrowed or based on the references below.

 ## **Sources**